rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

 and
 [dropuser](http://www.postgresql.org/docs/8.3/static/app-dropuser.html "http://www.postgresql.org/docs/8.3/static/app-dropuser.html")
 shell commands, which are wrappers for the CREATE and DROP SQL statements.
-They are included in a standard postgres installation.
+A standard postgres installation includes these commands.

 #### createuser

-Run the following command to create a non-superuser role that has the `LOGIN` attribute.
+Run the following command to create a non-superuser role that has the `LOGIN`
+attribute:

     postgres@demo:~$ createuser -PE demorole2